As a community school Barford School follows the Norfolk County Council policy for first admission to school which is as follows:

 If there are more applications for places than there are places available, the Local education Authority will give preference to children living nearest Barford School according to the following criteria in this order of priority:

-1. Children with a statement of special educational needs naming that school;
+1. Children with a statement of special educational needs, now referred to as an Education Health Care Plan (EHCP) naming that school;

 2. Children in public care who are due to start school and live in the area served by the school;